Updated on Apr 24, 2023

 EAC3 is making frequent appearances these days.
 Yet, few people have a firm knowledge of this audio format.
 What is E-AC-3 audio?
 What's its relation to AC3?
 Is it a worthy audio format?
-Well, you don't need to work on it all by yourself any longer, 'cause this article has got all the answers.
+Well, this article will tell you everything you need to know about EAC3.
 Read on to know more!

 EAC3 is short for Enhanced AC3.
 It is also known as Dolby Digital Plus, DD+, E-AC-3, and EC-3.
 Developed by Dolby Labs, it is a digital audio compression scheme for the transport and storage of multi-channel digital audio.
 It is a successor to AC3 (also developed by Dolby).
 Yet, it is still a lossy audio format, just like AC3.